 Read the detailed description of the position.

-A new hiring process for Deputy Sheriffs was implemented November 2018.
+A new hiring process for Deputy Sheriffs was implemented in November 2018.

 The physical demands of law enforcement jobs are real.
 You may be called upon to move an accident victim to safety, subdue a violent criminal, climb flights of stairs to render first aide, or several other scenarios during your career.